 - 2 cups cooked chickpeas

-- 1 flax egg – 1 tbsp freshly ground flax mixed with 2 tbsp warm water and allowed to sit for 5 minutes *see note
+- 1 flax egg – 1 tablespoon freshly ground flax mixed with 2 tablespoon warm water and allowed to sit for 5 minutes *see note

 - Preheat oven to 350F and line a baking sheet with parchment paper or a silicon baking mat.
 Set aside.